-Ease is that little extra amount of fabric that allows things to fit properly.
+Ease is that little extra amount of fabric that allows things to fit properly and is vital while learning how to make an A-line skirt.
 Ease stitching uses thread to take up that extra fabric so that two pieces that don’t fit flawlessly go together smoothly.
 To set up for the hem, you’ll first do a double fold, using ease stitching to help it lay flat.

 Turn the skirt wrong side out and fold up the lower edge (the hem) ½” (1.3cm) and press.
 (This is a great place to use a hem guide or seam gauge.)
 Then fold up another 1½” (4cm) and press in place (which is a total of 2″ [5cm] for the hem).
 You’ll notice that the folded edge doesn’t quite lie flat against the rest of the skirt – that’s because the A-line shape makes the circumference of the lower edge slightly larger around than the skirt above it, so they don’t fit together perfectly.
-We’re about to fix that.
+In the next part of learning how to make an A-line skirt, we’ll show you how to fit that.

 Fold up the first (½” [1.3cm]) fold at the hem and stitch a row of gathering stitches near the edge of the hem.
 Then run another row of stitches just inside those, closer to the fold.
 (To make the next step easier, you might consider running multiple sets of gathering stitches [starts and stops] so you have a bunch of sections of gathering threads rather than one long one that goes all the way around.)